yxlin/ggdmc/README.md

 ```

 Note **Dstats.dmc** in DMC is also affected by the issue of different array and
-matrix dimension, because Dstats.dmc calculates the means of the theta/phi array
+matrix dimensions, because Dstats.dmc calculates the means of the theta/phi array
 across column, $$apply(samples$theta,2,mean)$$. _ggdmc_ provides DIC function,
 which uses a back-end function, **deviance_model** to attain the same opeation